Nijland

 today's church is its oldest part, dating from the late-13th century.

-except for a part of it which is now part of the north wall.
+except for a small part of it which was incorporated in the north wall.
 The

 decorated with a tympanum.